jinhyukbae/ai26/README.md

-# AI_26th PlayData Academy Final Project
+# AI_26th PlAYDATA Bootcamp Final Project

 ### This Project was made by Flask API